nuxt/website-v2/content/en/guides/get-started/directory-structure.md

 <base-alert type="next">

-To learn about all directories in detail, feel free to read the the [Directory Structure book](/docs/2.x/directory-structure/nuxt).
+To learn about all directories in detail, feel free to read the [Directory Structure book](/docs/2.x/directory-structure/nuxt).

 </base-alert>